pingcap/docs-cn/tools/lightning/deployment.md

 ## Hardware requirements

 `tidb-lightning` and `tikv-importer` are both resource-intensive programs.
 It is recommended to deploy them into two separate machines.
-If your hardware resources are limited, you can deploy `tidb-lightning` and `tikv-importer` on the same machine.

-### Hardware requirements of separate deployment

 To achieve the best performance, it is recommended to use the following hardware configuration:

 - `tidb-lightning`:

     - 32+ logical cores CPU
-    - 16 GB+ memory
-    - 1 TB+ SSD, preferring higher read speed
+    - An SSD large enough to store the entire SQL dump, preferring higher read speed
-    - 10 Gigabit network card
+    - 10 Gigabit network card (capable of transferring at ≥300 MB/s)
     - `tidb-lightning` fully consumes all CPU cores when running, and deploying on a dedicated machine is highly recommended.
         If not possible, `tidb-lightning` could be deployed together with other components like